ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    need to be specified explicitly as inputs to our final model.
    Furthermore, the size of their first dimension (i.e. batch size) are required to be the same.
-   This corresponds to using a only one Monte Carlo sample to approximate the expected log likelihood, drawing a single sample :math:`\mathbf{z}_n` from :math:`q_{\phi}(\mathbf{z}_n | \mathbf{x}_n)` for each data-point :math:`\mathbf{x}_n` in the batch.
+   This corresponds to using a exactly one Monte Carlo sample to approximate the expected log likelihood, drawing a single sample :math:`\mathbf{z}_n` from :math:`q_{\phi}(\mathbf{z}_n | \mathbf{x}_n)` for each data-point :math:`\mathbf{x}_n` in the batch.
 Although you might find an MC sample size of 1 surprisingly small, it is actually adequate for a sufficiently large batch size (~100) [#kingma2014]_.
-   In a :doc:`follow-up post <inference-in-variational-autoencoders-with-different-monte-carlo-sample-sizes>`, I demonstrate how to extend this approach to support larger MC sample sizes using just a few minor tweaks.
+   In a :doc:`follow-up post <inference-in-variational-autoencoders-with-different-monte-carlo-sample-sizes>`, I demonstrate how to extend our approach to support larger MC sample sizes using just a few minor tweaks.
 This extension is crucial for implementing the *importance weighted autoencoder* [#burda2015]_.